 Meet the Urgent Wisdom Community

-I've had the good fortune to learn from many wise teachers in the course of my life - Buddhist scholars, rabbis, imams, ministers and priests, along with therapists, healers and mystics.
-When my mother was deep into her experience with dementia, she also became my teacher.
-She was the first person whose words of wisdom I recorded.
+When my mother was deep into her experience with dementia, she became my teacher and the first person whose words of wisdom I recorded on video.
 And then I kept going.
 Laughing, crying, and learning...and never feeling alone or lost.
-Come meet some of the people who’ve touched my heart and soul.
+Meet some of the people who’ve touched my heart and soul.
+Who've inspired my writing.
 Longer versions of their stories are featured in the videos below.

-Wisdom is available to us in every conversation, every interaction, at every moment; we just need to open our eyes, hearts, and minds to call it all in.
-We are all "experts" at telling our own truths.
-So I'm summoning the wise ones who I know are out there.
-The ones with stories to share.
-With guidance to offer.
-With voices.
-With messages.
-With hits of wisdom.
-We need that wisdom now more than ever.
+We're all "experts" at telling our own truths.
+Wisdom is available to us anytime, in every conversation; we just need to open our eyes, hearts, and minds to call it all in.
+So I'm constantly talking to people who have stories to share and guidance to offer.
+We all need that wisdom now more than ever.

-This page will be expanding in the future, showcasing hits of wisdom from our #UrgentWisdom collective.
-If you have something to contribute, or know someone else with hits of wisdom to share, email Priscilla@PriscillaWarnerBooks.com to inquire about scheduling an interview.
-We'll figure out the best way to do that in this ever-changing world...
+This page will be expanding in the future, as learning from others is a never-ending conversation.
+If you have something to contribute, or know someone else with hits of wisdom to share, email Priscilla@PriscillaWarnerBooks.com and we can keep the conversation going...

 Drop your name + email below to get my latest essay, “Pray for the World"